mahdiaslami/bare-queryable/README.md

 - #### _Compare two columns_

-If you want to compare two columns you can use `.col` attribute.
+If you want to compare two columns you can use the `.col` attribute.

 ```javascript
 query([...])